TERMS OF BUSINESS

 18.2.
 Notwithstanding clause 18.1, we may amend the Schedules to these Terms of Business at any time and the amendments will take effect 5 Business Days after we have provided you with written notice of the amendments.

 18.3.
-Notwithstanding clause 18.1, we may amend this Agreement at any time where required to do so by any Applicable Law, the FCA or the Principal and the amendments will take effect immediately on providing you with written notice of the amendments.
+Notwithstanding clause 18.1, we may amend this Agreement at any time where required to do so by any Applicable Laws, and the amendments will take effect immediately on providing you with written notice of the amendments.

 19. TERMINATION

 19.1.
-Without affecting any other right or remedy available to it, either you or we may terminate this Agreement at the end of the Initial Term by providing 30 days prior written notice’.
+Without affecting any other right or remedy available to it, either you or we may terminate this Agreement at the end of the Initial Term by providing at least 30 days’ written notice prior to the end of the Initial Term.

 19.3.
 Without affecting any other right or remedy available to you, you may terminate this Agreement by providing one months’ prior written notice where we have exercised our right in either clause 18.1 or 18.2 to vary this Agreement, and where you exercise this right in-accordance with this clause 19.3, the variation of the Agreement shall not be effective during the notice period.

-19.4.1. either you or us have reasonable grounds for suspecting that the other party or its employees have committed fraud or have been dishonest;
+19.4.1. either you or we have reasonable grounds for suspecting that the other party or its employees have committed fraud or have been dishonest;

 19.4.2. the other party has committed a material breach of a material term of this Agreement that is not capable of being remedied;